VowpalWabbit/data-science/from_mwt_ds/DataScience/README.md

 ```
 result = vw.train(['input1.txt'], '--cb_explore_adf --dsjson')
 ```
 2. dictionary.
-In this case, for every key value pair:
+In this case, for every key/value pair:

-- If value is None/NaN the whole pair is skippec
+- If value is None/NaN the whole pair is skipped
 - If key starts with '#', key is skipped
 - Otherwise f'{key} {value}' is added to command line